-What's The Ukraine Story About?
-Trump Says It's Biden.
-Democrats Say It's Trump
+Trump And The Ukraine Call — What Happened And What's Next?

 “We need to proceed with an impeachment process and he needs to be impeached.” pic.twitter.com/SghBo2XCLH

-The most anti-Trump members in the House said what they called the president's transgressions were being emboldened by a failure of Congress to respond.
+The most anti-Trump members in the House said that what they called the president's transgressions were being emboldened by a failure of Congress to respond.

 "The integrity of our democracy isn't threatened when a president breaks the law.
 It's threatened when we do nothing about it," wrote Rep. Alexandria Ocasio-Cortez on Twitter.